clementw168/clementw168/README.md

 This was my very first Deep learning personal project.
 The goal was to generate cat images.
 I got a dataset from the internet and I took my very first step in Deep learning.

-I started with a simple DCGAN, then a GAN with residual connexions, changed the loss to a Wasserstein loss and at the end I trained Progressive GAN.
+I started with a simple DCGAN, then a GAN with residual connexions changed the loss to a Wasserstein loss, and at the end I trained Progressive GAN.
 I read the papers for Style GAN but did not implement it.

 To make it public, I served it on the website of my association with Tensorflow JS.
 Try it [here](https://automatants.cs-campus.fr/projects/cat-generator).